atelier-cartographique/waend/documentation/help.md

 #HELP WÆND

-This is a quite rought help for now, it will be improved from time to time.
-Feel free to give a hand !

-If you like to create a user acount, visit http://alpha.waend.com/register.
+***Wænd is in alpha version, if you like to create a user account, visit http://alpha.waend.com/register.***

+This help is improved from time to time, and you can help us by sending your suggestions at contact@atelier-cartographique.be

 An ongoing tutorial is available <a href ="http://alpha.waend.com/documentation/waend-tutorial-09-2015_2.pdf" target="_blank">here</a>